alexpisquared/AAV.Shared/Src/NetLts/MsGraphLib/README.md

 ### 2024-12-03  Tested latest versions of MSGraph:
   Looks like it is a bit better as almost all videos are playing.
 But still 500 mb is not not.
 I will wait for the next version to see if it is fixed.

+### 2025-03-04  Email alarm:
+  I have to set up an email alarm for the next week.